How to Plan Your Renovation and Find the Best General Contractor

 - removing or replacing finishes but generally keeping things in the same place

 When to work with an architect and a general contractor, or a design-build firm:

 - looking for professional design help

 While many general contractors can provide general guidance when it comes to selecting fixtures and finishes, you may also want to hire an interior designer if you want more extensive help creating your ideal space.
+Most Sweeten contractors can refer you to an architect they’ve done work with if their services are required.
 If it looks like you’ll need an architect for your renovation, you may be able to hire a design-build firm to help as a one-stop shop.
 As the name suggests, this type of firm takes care of the design as well as the construction phase of a project.
 Some lean more design-forward while others are construction-forward.
 Interview a few to see what you feel comfortable with.

-Tip: When you post your renovation on Sweeten, they’ll match you with general contractors, design-build firms, and/or architects best suited to your project.
+Tip: When you post your renovation to find a general contractor, we’ll match you with GCs and design-build firms best suited to your project.

 3. Research the cost of your renovation

 This is always the tough part—figuring out how much money you’ll need for the renovation.
 How much should you spend?
 How much do you have to spend?
-As a starting point, Sweeten has seen the average cost to renovate an entire home typically between $80 to $200 per square foot.
-The price can vary from room to room, as kitchens and bathrooms tend to be more expensive and bedrooms and living rooms cost less.
+As a starting point, we have seen the average cost to renovate an entire home typically between $80 to $200 per square foot.
+The price can vary from room to room, as kitchen upgrades and bathrooms tend to be more expensive and bedrooms and living rooms cost less.
 Costs also vary based on geographical location.

 Let’s break it down: you’ll need to consider the cost of labor, materials, and finishes, plus associated fees like city permits, board approvals, and/or design fees.
 If you plan to hire a designer and/or an architect, account for the fact that both charge a percentage (ranging from 5 to 20 percent of project costs) for their fee.